MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/passwordless-experience.md

 :::row-end:::
 :::row:::
   :::column span="3":::
-  **Passwordless experience turned on**: UAC elevation prompts don't allow the user to use a password.
+  **Passwordless experience turned on**: UAC elevation doesn't allow the user to use the password credential provider for the currently logged on user.
+The user can authenticate using a strong credential or a local user account.
   :::column-end:::
   :::column span="1":::
   :::image type="content" source="images/passwordless-experience/uac-on.png" lightbox="images/passwordless-experience/uac-on.png" alt-text="Screenshot of the UAC prompt showing fingerprint and PIN options only.":::